NeuroHackademy-2023/PyWright/README.md

 # PyWright
-just a change for testing
+just a change for testing.